Configure security settings

 Change any of the following access and permissions settings as needed:

-• Allow anonymous access to your organization—Enable this option to allow anonymous users access to your organization's website.
+• Allow anonymous access to your organization—Enable this option to allow anonymous users access to your organization's website without providing credentials.
 If this option is not enabled, anonymous users cannot access the website.
-They also cannot view your maps with Bing Maps (if your organization is configured for Bing Maps).
+This means users who are not signed in to the organization will be prompted to sign in when they access any item in the organization.

 Tip: